Kong Gateway can be deployed in four different modes:

 DB-less and declarative mode

-Starting with Kong Gateway 1.1, you can enable DB-less mode to reduce complexity of and create more flexible deployment patterns.
+You can enable DB-less mode to reduce complexity of and create more flexible deployment patterns.
 In this mode, configured entities such as routes, services and plugins are stored in-memory on the node.

 When running in DB-less mode, configuration is provided to Kong Gateway using a second file.
 This file contains your configuration in YAML or JSON format using Kong’s declarative configuration syntax.